-This unusual garden embraces a C17 house (not open) overgrown with a tapestry of climbing plants.
-The 3 ponds exhibit a wide range of aquatic gems.
-Of special interest is the finest tree collection in Taunton Deane, 300+ rare and unusual cultivars, both broad leaf and conifer, all differing in form and colour; a tree for every place and occasion.
-Trees listed on NGS website.
-Guided tours of trees at 2 & 3.30.
+This unusual garden embraces a C17 house (not open) overgrown with climbing plants.
+A wealth of aquatic plants in 3 ponds.
+Of special interest is the finest tree collection in Taunton Deane, 300+ rare and unusual cultivars (listed on NGS website), both broad leaf and conifer: the trees that Bamfylde Warre would have planted at Hestercombe had they been available.
+Guided tree tours at 2 & 3.30.
 The 5 acres are a delight to both artist and plantsman.
 'An inspirational, magical experience'.

-It is an exercise in landscaping and creating views both within the garden and without to the vale and the Quantock Hills.
+An exercise in landscaping and creating views both within the garden and without to the vale and the Quantock Hills.
+5 acres.

 Weekdays incl, coffee, soup, bread & cheese.